confluentinc/ksql/design-proposals/klip-38-variable-substitution.md

 DEFINE var2    = 'other_topic'
 ```

-Variables can also be assigned to set server or CLI settings:
+In CLI, variables can also be assigned to set server or CLI settings:
 ```
 ksql> DEFINE offset = 'earliest' ksql> SET 'auto.offset.reset' = '${offset}';